haplotype/ELAI/README.md

     elai-mac was last compiled on MacOS Big Sur (version 11.3). elai-lin was last compiled on Ubuntu 18.04.

-ELAI with multi-threading, elai-mt, for linux was last compiled on 31 March 2024.
+ELAI with multi-threading, elai-mt, for linux was last compiled on 31 March 2024, and can be downloaded here https://github.com/haplotype/ELAI/blob/main/elai-linux-multi-threading.tar.gz.